gAldeia/sensitivity-analysis-ITSR/.github/README.md

 Sensitivity Analysis of Interaction-Transformation Evolutionary Algorithm for Symbolic Regression
 ======

+> **OBS:** although there is a standalone implementation of ITEA in this repository, it is not the newest version, and is outdated.
+This specific implementation was made to serve the specific purpose of the paper.
+> I highly recommend to use the [high-performing Haskell version (that comes with a python wrapper)](https://github.com/folivetti/ITEA) by [@folivetti](https://github.com/folivetti/ITEA), or to use [my most updated version](https://github.com/gAldeia/itea-python) (the only one that I am maintaining).

 Repository containing the code for performing and saving a sensitivity analysis of the hyper-parameters for the algorithm based on the Interaction-Transformation (IT) representation, as well as a python notebook to plot results helping visualizing the results.

 The aim is to answer the following questions: